cfe84/TsScope/README.md

-TSScope is a simple implementation of a scope script compiler to Typescript.
+TSScope is a toy implementation of a scope script compiler to Typescript.

+Usage: `ScopeCompiler script.scope` outputs `script.ts` that can then be ran with `node --import=tsx script.ts`.

+Examples in the `Examples` folder.

+This compiler is using this syntax:

 ```EBNF